 The STOL version of the Gray Eagle has a high degree of commonality with the type’s standard configuration, but uses a different engine, wings, control surfaces and landing gear.

-To qualify as short take-off-and-landing capable under the Pentagon’s definition, an aircraft must be able to clear a 15.2m (50ft) obstacle within 450m of commencing take-off, and when landing must stop within 450m after passing over a 12.2m obstacle.
+To qualify as short take-off-and-landing-capable under the Pentagon’s definition, an aircraft must be able to clear a 15.2m (50ft) obstacle within 450m of commencing take-off, and when landing must stop within 450m after passing over a 12.2m obstacle.

 The flight deck on the Dokdo is approximately 199m in length.

 Gray Eagle is the production variant of General Atomics’ Mojave demonstrator aircraft.
-A medium-altitude, long-endurance UAV designed to operate from dirt airstrips and ships, the Mojave also launched from the UK Royal Navy’s HMS Prince of Wales light aircraft carrier in 2023.
+A medium-altitude, long-endurance UAV designed to operate from dirt airstrips and ships, the Mojave also launched from the UK Royal Navy’s HMS Prince of Wales aircraft carrier in 2023.

 The Mojave has a maximum take-off weight of 1,630kg (3,600lb) and is capable of carrying four Lockheed Martin AGM-114 Hellfire air-to-surface missiles for armed surveillance and strike tasks.